AljabrIO/koalja-operator/docs/design/task_agent.md

   and sends it on for processing (`processAnnotatedValue`).
 - In `processAnnotatedValue` the annotated value is inserted into the "current" snapshot.
-If the annotated value cannot be inserted into the "current" snapshot yet, the called is blocked until there is room for it.
+If the annotated value cannot be inserted into the "current" snapshot yet, the called is blocked until there is room for it (according to the limits specified in `TaskInputSpecification`).
   Then the "current" snapshot is being checked and when it is ready to be executed it is cloned and the clone is put into an execution channel.
-The "current" snapshot is prepared (according to a policy) for receiving new annotated values.
+The "current" snapshot is prepared (according to a `SnapshotPolicy`) for receiving new annotated values.
 - A separate go-routine (`processExecQueue`) is watching the execution channel for incoming snapshots.
 Depending on the launch policy of the task it will
   - execute the snapshot (Auto launch policy) or